juliano/juliano.github.io/_posts/2019-11-02-the-journey-of-an-open-source-developer.md

 I moved to London in 2016, what paused my contributions for a while.
 Eventually, I watched a talk from [Gustavo Amigo](https://github.com/gustavoamigo) about his project [quill-pgsql](https://github.com/gustavoamigo/quill-pgsql), an extension to support Postgres data types with [Quill](https://getquill.io/).
 He mentioned that the project was in its early moments, ideal for someone to join.
 And was missing writing some Scala.

-After a few pull requests, I decided I to contribute with the main project.
+After a few pull requests, I decided to contribute with the main project.
 <a href="https://getquill.io/">
 ![](/assets/images/quill-logo.png){: .align-center}
 </a>

 Quill is a Compile-time Language Integrated Queries for Scala.
-I consider it the most challenge (and interesting) project I have ever contributed to.
+I consider it the most challenging (and interesting) project I have ever contributed to.
 It's been a few years since I started, and nowadays I am [one of the maintainers](https://github.com/getquill/quill).
 Here's what I learned working on Quill:

 - Abstract Syntactic Trees
 - The Dark Arts also known as Scala Macros